 You may purchase commercial software to prepare and file your paper return.
-Go to the Department's website for a list of approved software vendors.
-The list of approved vendors for 2015 will be available in January 2015.
+For a current list of approved software venders go to the Department's website.

 Before using software, ask the vendor for proof that the forms in the software package have been approved by the Department of Revenue.